ZedCode/how-to-golang-tdd/index.md

 }
 ```

 This now ensures that a passphrase is required to be sent along, and if it isn't, the application will return a 403 forbidden.
-Additionally, only the newest test is failing:
+Additionally, the second test is fixed and only the newest test is failing:

 ```console
 go test -v -run TestCheckHandler